MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 2. Enter the following command to invoke the Administrator Command Line Interface (CLI) and configure the server: `az ml admin bootstrap`

-3. Provide a password used to protect your configuration settings.
-Anyone using the CLI to modify a configuration must provide this password to gain access to configuration settings and operations.
+3. Set a password used to protect your configuration settings.
+Later, after configuration is finished, anyone who wants to use the CLI to modify a configuration must provide this password to gain access to settings and operations.

   The password must meet these requirements: 8-16 characters long, with at least one upper-case letter, one lower-case letter, one number, and one special character.